Liverton: Listed buildings

-Church

-The church was built in the 12th century, with evidence of this seen from the font, arch and doorway.
-Alterations over the years have kept the church in good state and retained the original structure.
-The church was restored at the beginning of the 20th century and the plaster was removed from the Chancel arch, the arch can still be seen today.

 Village Hall

 The village hall was previously owned by Lord Downe, as were many of the local farms and land.
 This building was converted from a school into a village hall and in now run by a village committee.

-Local Inn
+Local inn

-There is a village Inn called The Waterwheel Inn.
-Located on the edge of the village, the pub reopened in 1962 and is a traditional building with beams on show and built from sandstone.
+There is a village inn called The Waterwheel Inn, located on the edge of the village.
+It reopened in 1962 and is a traditional building with beams on show and built from sandstone.